louiselize/8INF878_TP1/README.md

  ## Collaborators

  - Yoann Ayoub : evaluate which algorithms are the best
- - Louise Lizé : implement all the code
+ - Louise Lizé : implement all the code (including environment generation)

 ## Further information